 Telescopes for Astronomy

-One of our favorite binoculars is the relatively small Oberwerk Mariner 8x40 (the numbers show you magnification).
-It has an extremely sharp focus and is great for observing the moon's craggy landscape.
+One of my favorite binoculars is the relatively small Oberwerk Mariner 8x40 (the numbers show you magnification).
+It has an extremely sharp focus, boasts great light-transmission properties and draws in a wide field.
 At just 5.5 inches (14 centimeters) in length, the rugged pair of binoculars makes for a good "grab-and-go" option.
 I use them at the telescope to spot interesting swaths of sky that I may want to investigate in fine detail.

-"A planetarium program such as Starry Night Pro can prove to be invaluable, displaying on monitors any number of sky objects that you might want to look at for any hour of the night, as well as providing you the ability to generate and print your own custom sky chart," Rao told Space.com.
+"A planetarium program such as Starry Night Pro can prove to be invaluable, displaying on monitors any number of sky objects that you might want to look at for any hour of the night," Rao told Space.com.

-Starry Night, a Space.com partner, makes software that lets skywatchers of all experience levels find constellations, planets and various other night-sky objects.
+Starry Night, a Space.com partner, makes software that lets skywatchers at all experience levels find constellations, planets and various other night-sky objects.
 There are also a number of Android and iOS apps for smartphones and tablets.
 It's very important to pick one that has a red-screen mode to preserve your dark adaptation.

 Folding camp table

 You don't even have to buy such a tool.
 You could make your own.
 It's popular among maker/DIY folks to modify an old Maglite with a bit of deep red lighting gel to suit your stargazing needs.

-The Orion Dynamo Pro 17 AH Rechargeable 12V DC Power Station and its ilk are basically a big storage battery with "lighter-style" power sockets.
-Most have 12VDC to 120AC inverters.
-Run your laptop, telescope, phone … some of these units have USB charge ports, red and white flashlights and blinkers.
-A few have weather radios.
+Some have 12VDC to 120AC inverters.
+Run your laptop, telescope, phone and other gadgets.
+A few boxes have USB charge ports, red and white flashlights and blinkers.
+Some have weather radios.
 They are heavy, but totally "worth the weight."

 Something else to plug in: Electric warming strips like the ones in the Orion Dew Zapper Pro-4 Channel Prevention System fit around four areas of the telescope.
 I wrap heat strips around the front objective (for a retractor), or the primary mirror (for a reflector), or both (for a hybrid catadioptric).
-Other heat strips go around the focuser area where the eyepieces go, and also my finder scope.
+Other heat strips go around the focuser area where the eyepieces go and the finder scope.
 These buy me fog-free observing time after the dew point has descended to ground level.
 Eventually, dew will end the night.
-But I can usually get 30 good extra minutes by plugging in the old Dew Zapper.
+But I can usually get at least 30 extra minutes of observing by plugging in the old Dew Zapper.

 And here are a few other major pieces of equipment you might want to look into for all your skywatching needs:

 Can't tell you how many nights of great observing have been shanghaied by discomfort.
 Don't be that dude.
 I've heard electric socks work; I've used chemical toe warmers.
-Best for me: a thin silk sock liner inside a properly engineered mountaineering sock within a rubber-soled boot.
-And it's not just because I like the Beatles).
+Best for me: A thin silk sock liner inside a properly engineered mountaineering sock within an insulated rubber-sole boot (not just because I like the Beatles).
 You can pretty much stand anything if your feet are warm and dry.

-Your cell phone may save your life out there in an emergency.
+Your cellphone may save your life out there in an emergency.
 So keep its battery charged.
-But we hope nothing more than a great night of skywatching lies in store for you!
+But we hope nothing more than a great night of skywatching lies in store for you.
 A music player can keep you company; you'll find amazing correlations between what you hear and what you see in the sky.
 I sometimes take audio notes during particularly good observing.
 It keeps my hands free and my eye at the eyepiece.
 Even if you never transcribe them, you can listen later and relive the cold awesome night in your warm cozy bed.